rust-lang/book/src/ch14-03-cargo-workspaces.md

 crate, and then the last section shows zero documentation tests were found in the `add_one` crate.

-We can also run tests for one particular crate in a workspace from the top-level directory by using the `-p` flag and specifying the name of the crate we want to test:
+We can also run tests for one particular package in a workspace from the top-level directory by using the `-p` flag and specifying the name of the package we want to test:

 <!-- manual-regeneration